Conte-Ecology/shedsGisData/impoundments/README.md

 1. Set parameters for the bash script `id_impoundment_sites.sh`.
  - Parameter 1: The name of the database
- - Parameter 2: The path to the directory to output a CSV
+ - Parameter 2: The path to the output directory
  - Parameter 3: The path to the optional input CSV

 2. Execute the bash script in the command line: